5 Things You Need to Know About Nerve Blocks

 How to deal with post procedure soreness?

-Because the steroids in the medication take 3-5 days to take effect, many people report soreness following the procedure.
-Doctors usually prescribe appropriate medication which can alleviate the increased pain sensation until the steroids take effect.
+If steroids are used, that medication take 3-5 days to take effect, many people report soreness following the procedure.
+Doctors may prescribe medication which can alleviate the increased pain sensation until the steroids take effect.

 Every individual responds differently